hg1112/hg1112.github.io/index.markdown

 This is my personal website hosted with help of Github Pages

-> Fortify yourself with content for this is an impenetrable fortress - Epictetus
+> Fortify yourself with moderation for this is an impenetrable fortress - Epictetus